Reading time: 16 minutes

 Old age is a prime time to value the importance of healthy and nutritious food.

-Include fresh foods in your diet to help yourself stay happier.
-Ask your doctor or dietician for advice on what foods you can have and what to avoid.
+Consult your doctor or dietician for advice on what foods to eat and avoid.

 Okinawan Blue Zone & Hara Hachi Bu

-Blue zones are places where people live exceptionally long and healthy lives.
+Blue zones are regions where people live exceptionally long and healthy lives.
+The Japanese island of Okinawa is one such blue zone.

 7. Seek regular help from your doctor and other health professionals